cosai-oasis/oasis-open-project/GOVERNANCE.md

 # CoSAI Open Project Governance

 _This document was approved by the CoSAI PGB, 22 July 2024.
 Updates were approved by the PGB on 29 July 2024.
-Further updates were approved by the PGB on 22 October 2025._
+Further updates were approved by the PGB on 22 October 2025.
+An update to the minimum number of TSC co-chairs was approved by the PGB on 7 July 2026._

 This document defines the Coalition for Secure AI (CoSAI) Open Project governance.
 This document changes infrequently by the process defined below.